 Alfred’s daughter, Renée Puissant (1897-1942), took control of the company’s artistic direction in 1926, and for the next 12 years worked closely with the talented designer René-Sim Lacaze.

 Always at the forefront of innovation, Van Cleef & Arpels patented its ‘Mystery Set’ — a technique that allows for the setting of stones so that no prongs are visible — in 1933.
-Originally used for adorning minaudières, the Mystery Set allowed for swathes of colour unbroken by the flash of metal.
+Originally used for adorning minaudières, the Mystery Set made it possible to have swathes of colour unbroken by the flash of metal.

 In 1935, the three sons of Julien Arpels — Charles, Jacques and Pierre — joined the firm.
-At the end of the 1930s, for a time, Van Cleef & Arpels transferred most of its business to the United States — it had opened a branch in Palm Beach in 1940, and a shop in New York was acquired in 1942 at 744 Fifth Avenue, where the jeweller still trades today.
+At the end of the 1930s, for a time, Van Cleef & Arpels transferred most of its business to the United States: it had opened a branch in Palm Beach in 1940, and in 1942 a shop was acquired at 744 Fifth Avenue in New York, where the jeweller still trades today.

-Following the Second World War the firm continued to expand, creating jewels for royalty, film stars and wealthy entrepreneurs.
-A growing emphasis on a more relaxed type of jewellery, however, led Van Cleef & Arpels to introduce an accessible range in 1954 that became well-known for its naturalistic forms and light-hearted themes.
+Following the Second World War, the firm continued to expand, creating jewels for royalty, film stars and wealthy entrepreneurs.
+A growing emphasis on a more relaxed type of jewellery, however, led Van Cleef & Arpels to introduce an accessible range in 1954, which became well known for its naturalistic forms and light-hearted themes.
 Diamonds were still used, but only as highlights.
 These attractive and wearable jewels were very popular in the 1950s, as confidence returned to a world that had been ravaged by war.

-Van Cleef & Arpels has for almost the past 20 years been owned by the Richemont Group.
+Van Cleef & Arpels is now owned by the Richemont Group.

 The Mystery Set by Van Cleef & Arpels

-After each stone has been cut and faceted, this new technique involves inserting them into gold rails less than a fifth of a millimetre thick.
+After each stone has been cut and faceted, the Mystery Set technique involves inserting them into gold rails less than a fifth of a millimetre thick.
 It is an extremely time-consuming process, and can necessitate more than 300 hours of work for one piece of average size.

-Initially it was only possible to use this new setting on a flat surface — such as a box or minaudière — but as the ‘Mystery Set’ technique evolved it was used on more challenging curved surfaces.
+Initially it was only possible to use this new setting on a flat surface — such as a box or minaudière — but as the technique evolved, it came to be deployed on more challenging curved pieces.
 Emeralds are particularly difficult to cut and match in colour compared to sapphires or rubies, and are thus used more rarely.